nanlabs/terraform-aws-modules/scripts/README.md

 # Scripts 🛠️

-This directory contains utility scripts for managing the terraform-modules repository.
+This directory contains utility scripts for managing the terraform-aws-modules repository.

 ## Available Scripts

 ### `maintenance.sh`

-A comprehensive script for maintaining the terraform-modules repository with common development tasks.
+A comprehensive script for maintaining the terraform-aws-modules repository with common development tasks.

 **Features:**